 Alternative 1 -If this alternative is selected the applicant would not undertake the proposed activity.
-This alternative might prevent the exploration and identification of archaeological resources, resulting in the potential for future damage to unknown resources.
+This alternative might prevent the exploration and development of hydrocarbons, resulting in the potential loss of royalty income and energy resources for the United States.